Get

 2. Canine Influenza

 Canine influenza is a viral infection that is similar to influenza in humans, but canine influenza is not contagious to humans.
 The cough associated with canine influenza can last for several weeks, so if your dog is diagnosed with this condition, you may be in for the long haul with the coughing.
-This infection is contagious to other dogs, and believe it or not, canine influenza has even been diagnosed in cats, so it’s important that you keep your dog separated from your other pets while they’re being treated for the disease.
+This infection is contagious to other dogs, and believe it or not, canine influenza has even been diagnosed in cats, so you must keep your dog separated from your other pets while they’re being treated for the disease.

-4. Tracheal Collapse
+3. Tracheal Collapse

 Tracheal collapse is a condition that typically impacts small and toy-breed dogs, like Chihuahuas, Pugs, and Pomeranians.
 This degenerative condition results when the rigid cartilage of the windpipe weakens, allowing it to collapse on itself when a dog breathes in, which can lead to coughing.